Nuruzzamanshah/Assignmetn-9/README.md

-# Killing Hemingway Book Story
+# The Old Man and the Sea

-This project with creat react app(https://assignment-9-killing-hemnigway-router.netlify.app/reviews).
+This project with creat react app().

 * Use Home Page Where Show title.
 * Review page for showing customers reviews.